A Strong Haken's Theorem: Conclusion

 {\bf Case 2:} $S$ is a sphere.

 Although $S$ could be non-separating in $M$, it cannot be non-separating in $\Mrr$.
-Here is the argument: If $S \subset \Mrr$ were non-separating, then for each $\sss \in \hat{\sss}$ perform a local stem swap so that afterwards the stem intersects $S$ algebraically zero times.
-Following further local stem swaps as in Figure \ref{fig:onept}, we can then find stems that are all disjoint from $S$.
-But then $S$ would have no intersections with the Heegaard surface $T$ at all and so $S \subset A$.
+Here is the argument: Suppose $S \subset \Mrr$ is non-separating.
+If $\hat{\sss}$ were disjoint from $S$ then $S$ would have no intersections with the Heegaard surface $T$ at all and so $S \subset A$.
 But in a compression body such as $A$, all spheres separate, a contradiction.
+We will inductively reach the same contradiction by showing that if $\hat{\sss}$ does intersect $S$ there is a local stem swap that lowers $|\hat{\sss} \cap S|$: Since $S$ is non-separating there is a circle $c$ in $\Mrr - \Sss$ that intersects $S$ in a single point $p$.
+Let $\gamma$ be a path in $S$ from $p$ to a point in $\sss \cap S$, where $\sss \in \hat{\sss}$ and $\gamma$ is chosen so that its interior is disjoint from $\hat{\sss}$.
+Band sum $\sss$ to $\gamma$ along a band perpendicular to $S$, with $\gamma$ as its core.
+The result is an edge $\sss'$ that is obtained from $\sss$ by a local stem swap snd intersects $S$ in one fewer point than $\sss$ does, as required.
+See Figure \ref{fig:final3}.

 So $S$ is separating in $\Mrr$.
-This implies that no stem can intersect $S$ more than once algebraically and so, following local stem swaps, no more than once geometrically.
+This implies that no stem can intersect $S$ more than once algebraically and so, following local stem swaps as in Claim 2 of Proposition \ref{prop:main2} (see Figure \ref{fig:onept}), no more than once geometrically.
 If no stem intersects $S$ at all, then $S \subset A$ and so $S$ is aligned, finishing the proof.

 Suppose, on the other hand, there is at least one stem $\sss_!$ that intersects $S$ exactly once.
-Repeat the argument of Case 1 for all other stems, using the point $p_! = \sss_i \cap S$ in place of $\bdd S$ in the argument.
-Thus, for the other stems intersecting $S$, choose a disjoint collection of paths $\hat{\gamma}$ from each point of intersection to $p_!$, and then continue as in Case 1.
-The result is that, after stem swaps, all stems other than $\sss_!$ are disjoint from $S$.
+Repeat the argument of Case 1 for all stems other than $\sss_!$, using the point $p_! = \sss_i \cap S$ in place of $\bdd S$ in the argument.
+The result is that, after a sequence of stem swaps, all stems other than $\sss_!$ are disjoint from $S$.
 This means that $S \cap \Sss$ consists of the single point $p_!$.
-In other words, $T$ intersects $S$ in a single circle, and so they are aligned. \end{proof}
+In other words, $T$ intersects $S$ in a single circle, and so $S$ is aligned. \end{proof}

 The sequence of Proposition \ref{prop:S0}, Lemma \ref{lemma:isolate}, Proposition \ref{prop:main2} and Proposition \ref{prop:final} establishes Theorem \ref{thm:main}.